idukrystal/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-A directory for a project to prepare us to create a future Airbnb clone The tasks will review the following topics:
+# 0x0C.
+Python - Almost a circle

+This project is a combination of all the concepts that I have learnt in python so far.
+I'm doing it in preparation for the AirBnB project which is a very big part of Higher Level Programming section of the Holberton Software Engineering curriculum.
+It covers:
-Import
+- Import

-Exceptions
+- Exceptions

-Class
+- Class

-Private attribute
+- Private attribute

-Getter/Setter
+- Getter/Setter

-Class method
+- Class method

-Static method
+- Static method

-Inheritance
+- Inheritance

-Unittest
+- Unittest

-Read/Write file
+- Read/Write file

-*args and **kwargs

-Json
+- args and kwargs
+- Serialization/Deserialization
+- JSON

+# Resources
+-